arcionlabs/arcion-docs/content/docs/source-setup/Mariadb.md

     port: 3306 #Replace 3306 with the port number to connect to your MariaDB server

     username: "replicant" #Replace replicant with your username that connects to your MariaDB server
-    password: "Replicant#123" #Replace Replicant#123 with the your user's password
+    password: "Replicant#123" #Replace Replicant#123 with your user's password

     slave-server-ids: [1]
     max-connections: 30 #Maximum number of connections replicant can open in MariaDB